How to Concatenate Multiple Cells in Excel (7 Easy Ways)

 =TEXTJOIN(" ", TRUE,B5:B11)

-• Here, ” ” means you’re adding spaces among all words and TRUE denotes that the function will skip empty cells if found in your range of cells.
+• Here, ” ” means you’re adding spaces among all words, and TRUE denotes that the function will skip empty cells if found in your range of cells.

 Utilizing TEXTJOIN Function as An Useful Method You Should Use to Concatenate Multiple Cells in Excel

-• In order to merge cells in Excel without losing data, select the desired cell range first.
+• Select the desired cell range first.

-• Lastly, select Justify from the dropdown.
+• Select Justify from the dropdown.

 Applying Fill Justify Command as An Useful Method You Should Use to Concatenate Multiple Cells in Excel

-• Finally, the previous step will merge all the cells into one without losing any data.
+The previous step will merge all the cells into one without losing any data.

-Download Practice Workbook
+Download the Practice Workbook

 You can download the free Excel workbook here and practice on your own.